Throughout our early lives, we were taught how to read, write, manipulate, calculate, build, destroy, theorize, study, and analyze life.

 5. Experiment with self-hypnosis

 Self-hypnosis is a practice anyone can easily incorporate into daily life – it’s simple and straightforward.
 By re-wiring your brain on a subconscious level, you can dissolve deep-seated inner obstacles such as self-doubt and addictive patterns of behavior.
 You can apply self-hypnosis to yourself (which is usually the best approach) or find a plethora of hypnosis recordings already available online.

 6. Get 7-8 hours of sleep every night

-Also … ensure you set a stable bedtime!
-Once upon a time, my bedtime was 1am, and I rose at 6am (that’s a measly average of 5 hours sleep).
-Getting less than the recommended 7-8 hours of sleep every night, as I found, lowers your immunity, contributes to chronic fatigue, moodiness, depression, anxiety issues, and chronic pain (or fibromyalgia).
-Aim to go to bed around 10pm and rise at 6am.
-You will seriously feel the difference!
+Also, ensure you set a stable bedtime!
+Once upon a time, my bedtime was 1 am, and I rose at 6 am (that’s a measly average of 5 hours sleep).
+Getting less than the recommended 7-8 hours of sleep every night, as numerous scientific studies have found, lowers your immunity, contributes to chronic fatigue, moodiness, depression, anxiety issues, and chronic pain (or fibromyalgia).
+Aim to go to bed around 10 pm and rise at 6 am.
+You’ll feel the difference immediately!

 7. Learn quiet assertiveness

 When we fail to set boundaries and hold people accountable, we feel used and mistreated.– Brené Brown

 Permitting others to overstep our boundaries, use, and walk all over us isn’t aligned with self-love.
 Self-love means self-respect, and therefore, learning how to stand up for yourself and setting strong boundaries is imperative.
 Read more about how to set healthy personal boundaries.

 8. Explore your mental traps